 The female breast remains, to this day, the ultimate symbol of feminity and sexuality in our society.
-Many women feel that their breasts are out of proportion to their bodies as a result of genetics, or volume loss due to breast feeding or hot lesbian porn aging effects.
+Many women feel that their breasts are out of proportion to their bodies as a result of genetics, or volume loss due to breastfeeding or aging effects.
 Consequently, many women seek cosmetic enhancement or augmentation of their breasts.

 The axillary incision is away from the breast and therefore does not prompt the idea that breast surgery was done.
 It is also the least likely to affect nipple sensation and breast feeding ability.
 However, because the incision is away from the breast some precision in implant positioning is compromised.
-The periareolar incision is a well concealed access incision, but is associated with a higher likelihood of affecting nipple sensation and ability to breastfeed.
+The periareolar incision is a well-concealed access incision but is associated with a higher likelihood of affecting nipple sensation and ability to breastfeed.

-This position is the least likely to lead to implant hardening, provides the best implant coverage and allows lesbian sex porn easier mammographic imaging of the breast tissue.
-Positioning above the muscle or below the breast (subglandular) will make the surgery and recovery time shorter and is less painful.
-However, subglandular positioning may result in more visible implants, higher likelihood of capsular contracture and more difficult mammographic imaging.
+This position is the least likely to lead to implant hardening, provides the best implant coverage and allows easier mammographic imaging of the breast tissue.
+Positioning above the muscle or below the breast (sub glandular) will make the surgery and recovery time shorter and is less painful.
+However, sub glandular positioning may result in more visible implants, higher likelihood of capsular contracture and more difficult mammographic imaging.

 Recovery from breast augmentation surgery generally takes between three days and one week depending on the implant position chosen.
 You may be asked to wear a special bra after surgery and you may be taught special implant massaging techniques to maintain the breast softness.
 Return to full exercise activity may take two weeks.

 Any surgical procedure carries associated risks.
-In addition to the general risks of infection, bleeding, and wound healing problems, breast augmentation may carry risks of loss of sensation, difficulty breast feeding, implant exposure or infection, implant hardening (capsular contracture), scarring and implant rupture/leakage.
+In addition to the general risks of infection, bleeding, and wound healing problems, breast augmentation may carry risks of loss of sensation, difficulty breastfeeding, implant exposure or infection, implant hardening (capsular contracture), scarring and implant rupture/leakage.